| a visual language of migration

 Mobility, migration and transculturality are not the exception in our world, but are instead becoming the rule.
 Nevertheless, migrant women and their experiences remain often invisible to the majority of our society.

 Migrantas works with issues of migration, identity and intercultural dialogue.
 Their work incorporates tools from the visual arts, graphic design and social sciences.
-Members of the collective, mostly women who have themselves immigrated to Germany, develop the projects with other migrants in workshops.
+Members of the collective, mostly women who have themselves immigrated to Germany, develop their projects with other migrants in workshops.
 The resulting drawings are then condensed into pictograms and distributed in public spaces.

 Workshops | Visual expression of one’s own story

 Migrantas meets with migrant women in their own collective spaces - organisations, community centres, cultural groups - and organizes workshops to reflect together on issues of migration.
 Women from very different national, cultural and social backgrounds, also with different residency statuses, exchange their experiences and express these in simple drawings.

 Process | From drawing to pictogram